WinterAxis/ESV-MD-Bible/The_Bible_esv/22_Song_of_Solomon/Song_2.md

 My beloved is mine, and I am his; he grazes among the lilies.

 ###### 17
-Until the day breathes and the shadows flee, turn, my beloved, be like a gazelle or a young stag on cleft mountains. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Until the day breathes and the shadows flee, turn, my beloved, be like a gazelle or a young stag on cleft mountains.

 ***